An event is classified as a BRUE if no cause is found after a thorough history and physical examination and sometimes testing are done.

 Narrowing or complete blockage of the airways (obstructive apnea)

-Other disorders (such as drug-related disorders, child abuse Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more , or an anaphylactic reaction Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
+Other disorders (such as drug-related disorders, child abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more , or an anaphylactic reaction Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
 Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more )

 A BRUE (or ALTE) usually is characterized by an unexpected, sudden change in an infant’s breathing that alarms the parent or caretaker.
 Features of an event include some or all of the following: